Sifra Covid-19 Cijfers Covid-19 Numbers Covid-19

 Important: If you have symptoms stay at home, do not go to work and call 0800 – 0800.

-On August 31, 2021, there are 16 active cases of Covid-19 on Bonaire.
-Of the 10 test results received, non was positive.
-One person has recovered from Covid-19.
+On September 1, 2021, there are 13 active cases of Covid-19 on Bonaire.
+Of the 61 test results received, two were positive.
+The people who have tested positive are residents of Bonaire.
+Five people have recovered from Covid-19.

 For more information about traveling, risk countries and the current rules: www.bonairecrisis.com.